My official bio

 Before I became a published kidlit author, I focused on web design and development.
 I’ve been in the field for more than 20 years already.
 Today, I run a design studio with my husband in Cainta, Rizal.
 Sometimes, I do freelance copywriting and fiction editing on the side.

-And oh… The duck in my official author photo with me was Quackie.
+And oh… The duck in my official author photo was Quackie.
 She’s in heaven now.
 I miss her so much, but I’m grateful such a sweet and loving bird trusted me and because a huge part of my life.
 I will never forget her. 😊 If you want to see more of Quackie’s photos, you can check out her own blog on Tumblr.

 Like my website?
 I made it! 😊 Check out my online portfolio.